international-labour-organization/designsystem/packages/fonts/README.md

 endif
 ```

-## Non-Latin Fonts
+## Non-Latin Languages

+### Arabic

-This pacakge also includes, as an example, Noto Sans Arabic.
+This pacakge also includes Noto Sans Arabic.

 | font-family | font-weight | font-style | file                |
 | ----------- | ----------- | ---------- | ------------------- |
 | "Noto Sans" | normal      | normal     | NotoSansArabic      |
 | "Noto Sans" | 700         | normal     | NotoSansArabic-Bold |

+## Chinese & Japense

+Chinese and Japanese webfonts are very large and not often used.
+As such, when using the ILO Design System in a Chines or Japanese website, we recommend using the following system fonts:

+### Chinese

+`PingFang SC, Microsoft YaHei, 微软雅黑, sans-serif`

+### Japanese

+`Noto Sans CJK JP, Yu Gothic, Hiragino Sans`

+Note: These font-family declarations are already included in the [@ilo-org/styles](../styles/) package.
+You will probably not have to make them yourself.